fiatinsight/synapse-ui/README.md

 ```

 > Legal Notice: Font Awesome is included in this gem under Fiat's [Font Awesome Pro License](https://fontawesome.com/license).
 Users not covered by Fiat's license (i.e., "non-Creators" as designated by Font Awesome) are _not_ hereby authorized to use licensed materials.
 Inclusion of Font Awesome scripts in this gem is not designed to distribute permissions to non-Creators, nor does it constitute a standalone copy of any licensed materials.

+> Note: If you're not using the assets pipeline for JavaScript, you'll still need to include `app/assets/javascripts/application.js` for this, and call it in your template with `javascript_include_tag` in your header.
+Make sure it loads after you invoke jQuery.

 ## Components